 Zook’s Produce Picking Pro-Tips

 - If you head to Zook’s, plan on going during blueberry and blackberry season.
 This typically runs from mid-June to the middle of July.
-There are no public restrooms, so go before you leave the house!

 - Kick up your Saturday morning trip to the next level by grabbing breakfast at Beignet Café off Winchester road on the way for coffee and Beignets.
 If you’re thirsty after picking berries grab your Piper & Leaf Tea jars (I always keep mine in insulated lunch bags ready to go in the car at all times) and get a refill at Flint River Coffee also on Winchester road – they even have a drive thru!

 If you can’t make it to Zook’s, blueberries and blackberries can be found at your friendly neighborhood farmer’s market – get some for your summer picnic & smoothies!